ibm-cloud-docs/Registry/container-registry-cli.md

 Do not put personal information in your container images, namespace names, description fields, or in any image configuration data (for example, image names or image labels).
 {: important}

-If {{site.data.keyword.registryshort_notm}} `ibmcloud cr`, commands fail with an error that says that they're not registered commands, see [Why do {{site.data.keyword.registryshort_notm}} (`ibmcloud cr`) commands fail with a message that they're not registered?](/docs/Registry?topic=Registry-troubleshoot-login-error) for assistance.
-If the commands fail with a message that you're not logged in, see [Why can't I log in to Container Registry?](/docs/Registry?topic=Registry-troubleshoot-login) for assistance.
+If {{site.data.keyword.registryshort_notm}} `ibmcloud cr` commands fail with an error that says that they're not registered commands, see [Why do {{site.data.keyword.registryshort_notm}} (`ibmcloud cr`) commands fail with a message that they're not registered?](/docs/Registry?topic=Registry-troubleshoot-login-error) for assistance.
+If the commands fail with a message that you're not logged in, see [Why can't I log in to {{site.data.keyword.registryshort_notm}}?](/docs/Registry?topic=Registry-troubleshoot-login) for assistance.
 {: tip}

 ## `ibmcloud cr api`